EddieSeven/FHSS-Reinforcement-Learning/readme.md

    * frequency hop with a system call to the bladerf.sh script(3 args, 1 is frequency, 2nd is samplerate, 3rd is bandwidth).

+* create test data from piping captured sample data into octave, then writing it to a text file

 ### Cryptography: